cubed-dev/cubed/docs/user-guide/executors.md

 Cubed provides a variety of executors for running the tasks in a computation, which are discussed below.
 Executors are also sometimes referred to as runtimes.

-## Local Python executor
+## Local single-machine executors

-If you don't specify an executor then the local in-process Python executor is used.
-This is a very simple, single-threaded executor (called {py:class}`PythonDagExecutor <cubed.runtime.executors.python.PythonDagExecutor>`) that is intended for testing on small amounts of data before running larger computations using a cloud service.
+If you don't specify an executor then the local in-process single-threaded Python executor is used.
+This is a very simple executor (called `single-threaded`) that is intended for testing on small amounts of data before running larger computations using the `processes` executor on a single machine, or a distributed executor in the cloud.

+The `processes` executor runs on a single machine, and uses all the cores on the machine.
+It doesn't require any set up so it is useful for quickly getting started and running on datasets that don't fit in memory, but can fit on a single machine's disk.

 ## Which cloud service executor should I use?

+When it comes to scaling out, there are a number of executors that work in the cloud.

 [**Lithops**](https://lithops-cloud.github.io/) is the executor we recommend for most users, since it has had the most testing so far (~1000 workers).
 If your data is in Amazon S3 then use Lithops with AWS Lambda, and if it's in GCS use Lithops with Google Cloud Functions.
 You have to build a runtime environment as a part of the setting up process.